 “I think there’s an expectation from younger generations for more than just the traditional core offerings.
 They really want flexibility and choice, and they want their employer to meet them where they're at.
 When you want high-performing employees, you need to make it easy for them to access the support they need, when they need it.
 I think it's a generational shift and a change from coming out of a pandemic; people are much more aware of and more vocal about their well-being.” – Kelly Wakefield, Senior Manager, Global Benefits at Moderna

 “One of our five core values is inclusion, so we look at our benefits from that lens of, ‘Are our benefits really inclusive for all the ways that families come to be?
 Are our benefits really inclusive for all family structures or couple structures?’
 We took a hard look at our benefits a couple of years ago with that in mind.” – Michelle Kerr Stenzel, CHRO at Turnberry Solutions

 While there may be a wealth of information about traditional offerings like health insurance plans, perks such as LSAs are relatively new.
 Companies may struggle to understand what kinds of perks they should offer and how to design these emerging programs.

-We created the 2022 Benepass Benefits Benchmarking Guide to help HR leaders craft perks programs that make the most sense for their business.
-The report breaks down how companies of all sizes are creating programs for wellness, LSA, WFH, personal enrichment, meals, and more, with a special focus on perks in the tech and health care industries.
+We created the 2023 Benepass Benefits Benchmarking Guide to help HR leaders craft perks programs that make the most sense for their business.
+The report breaks down how companies of all sizes are creating programs for wellness, LSA, WFH, professional enrichment, meals, and more, with a special focus on perks in the tech and health care industries.
 The report also includes a deep dive into how employers are designing LSAs, which more companies are turning to when they want to provide max flexibility to their employees.
 Download the report to get started.